ihanick/anydbver/README.md

 kernel.panic_on_oops = 1
 ```

+Multi-user LXD setup requires high values for sysctl `user.max_inotify_watches` like 64k or 100k instead of default 8k to prevent "Error: No space left on device" problem.

 In order to prevent dns issues inside k8s containers: https://kubernetes.io/docs/tasks/administer-cluster/dns-debugging-resolution/
 `reply from unexpected source` problem could be solved with loading `br_netfilter` module
 ```